hackbg/fadroma/guide/ops.md

 # Deploying and configuring smart contracts with Fadroma Ops

-CosmWasm contract API consists of `init`, `handle`, and `query` methods, but client classes only support calling `execute` (corresponding to `handle`) and `query`.

-So, who calls `init`?
-The **deployer** does.
-While there's nothing stopping you from using Fadroma to deploy smart contracts from a browser environment, the deployment of smart contracts is a workflow from their subsequent operation.

 The following is a guide to understanding and using the smart contract deployment system, Fadroma Ops.

-## Add Fadroma and your script to `package.json`
+## Example: deploying a single contract

 * `project/package.json`: